its-id/100x-Cohort-Programs/Week 11/Programs/Week 11.2/README.md

     sudo yum install nodejs -y
     sudo yum install npm -y
     npm install
-    npm start
+    node index.js
    ```

-   where `your-repo-url` is the url of your repository and `your-repo-name` is the name of your repository.
+   where `https://github.com/its-id/100x-Cohort-Programs.git` is the url of this repository, you can replace it with your own repository url and cd into your own directory.